 Prove the ROI of your ads

-With an attribution platform, you can get granular with your data to understand the ROI of specific ads.
+With a B2B attribution platform like Dreamdata, you can get granular with your data to understand the ROI of specific ads.
 Often the insights you draw may seem counterintuitive at first, but they prove invaluable as you hone your formula for consistent B2B growth.

 An example of this seemingly counterintuitive insight can be found in a paid search campaign.
 Say you’re an up-and-coming Danish bookstore for business executives called Bjorn’s Business Books.
 You hook up all your ad platforms, like Google Ads, to Segment, then funnel that data into Dreamdata to contextualize it.